top of page

 Do Forensic Interviewers Need To Be Licensed Or Certified?

 Forensic interviewing serves an investigative function rather than a clinical service.
-Therefore forensic interviewers are not licensed or certified.
+Therefore forensic interviewers are neither licensed nor certified.
 Though an agency that employs forensic interviewers may require a specific degree or level of education, there are no degree requirements for conducting an interview, or for becoming a professional interviewer.
 Not everyone that conducts an interview claims the "forensic interviewer" title.
 Detectives, for example, regularly interview victims and witnesses but do not consider themselves forensic interviewers.

 Though educational training in certain fields may complement an interviewer's skill set, more important is that the interviewer is formally trained and follows best-practices.
 Most interviewers take an initial multi-day training and then participate in a peer-review program once a year.